![[BOTTOM]](to-bottm.gif)

 deems it necessary.
 Failure to appear to answer charges, except for good cause as

-in good standing petition a polling [Article IV, Section 2(c)] of the membership on this
+good standing petition a polling [Article IV, Section 2(c)] of the membership on this

-matter, and if a majority of the members voting vote to support that petition.
+matter and if a majority of the members voting vote to support that petition.
 Any officer

 further Board activity.